IQA World Cup: History

 The 2016 World Cup took place in Frankfurt, Germany.
 The initial tournament plan involved 24 competing teams, but because of the dropouts of five teams, the number of expected nations was reduced to 19.
 Later, Brazil and Slovakia were added to the roster of teams, resulting in a field of 21 nations.
 The tournament took place using a pool-play format, followed by a single-elimination bracket with all 21 teams.
 Ahead of the tournament, exhibition matches were held between Canada and the United Kingdom, Turkey and Mexico and Australia and Germany.
 After a pool-play and bracket tournament, Australia defeated the United States 150*–130 in the final.
 The United States had first made a snitch catch which was disallowed on the grounds of charging the snitch.
 When the Australian seeker caught the snitch, the catch was initially challenged due to the seeker having been hit by a bludger.
 However the beat was ruled out as the beater had himself been hit by a bludger.
 The catch was therefore called good and Australia won the match and the United States suffered their first defeat.
 In the third place match, the United Kingdom avenged their defeat in the 2014 third place playoff years prior by beating Canada 190*–60.
 Both the final and bronze playoff were therefore re-runs of the same games from the previous World Cup, both with the reverse result.

 The 2018 World Cup was held in Florence, Italy with 29 teams competing.
 There has been much online controversy about the unexpected hike in tournament fees, which has forced some smaller nations to drop out, namely Denmark and Sweden, both of whom would have been attending for the first time.

+2023 World Cup

+The next edition of the World Cup was supposed to be held in 2020 but was postponed due to the COVID-19 pandemic.
+The tournament was eventually held in 2023 for the first time since quidditch was renamed as quadball in 2022.